-Thank you to Addgene's sponsors, whose generous donations have facilitated new initiatives at Addgene and supported our mission to serve the scientific community.
+Thank you to Addgene's sponsors, whose generous funding and donations have facilitated new initiatives at Addgene and supported our mission to serve the scientific community.

 The COVID-19 Fast Grants and US Small Business Administration PPP loan/grant programs supported Addgene in 2020 as our labs reconfigured to enable safe shipping and lab work at the start of the pandemic.

 Addgene is extremely grateful to the Hirsh Family for their generous donation of a DNA sequencer, enabling us to improve quality control for repository materials which benefits the entire scientific community.
 Learn more from the press release.

 The Kavli Foundation sponsored the AAVED workshop held in September 2018 at Addgene.
 This meeting brought together leading neuroscientists to discuss best practices for targeting and manipulating specific neurons.